basementuniverse/jsonpad-samples/noticeboard/README.md

 ]
 ```

-5. once you've created the token, copy the token value, list path name, and list idinto `app.js` (the constants in the top 3 lines)
+5. once you've created the token, copy the token value, list path name, and list id into `app.js` (the constants in the top 3 lines)